decentraland/adr/content/ADR-204-comms-architecture.md

 - **Core**: Implements all Archipelago heuristics to calculate and assign an island to a user based on their position.
 - **Stats**: A service that exposes users' positions and islands to display realm statistics, providing insights into hot scenes and identifying where crowds are gathering.
 - **[NATS](https://nats.io/)**: Message broker to exchange information between services.

+**Rom Limits**: The transport layer (LiveKit) does not impose a strict limit on the number of participants in a single room.
+The real constraint comes from the end user’s bandwidth and the client’s ability to process data efficiently to render nearby players.
+In Archipelago, islands are capped at a maximum of 100 players, a limitation originally introduced to prevent performance degradation when rendering large numbers of avatars simultaneously.
+With the new implementation, clients will receive data from up to 100 players through Archipelago, but the scene room currently has no predefined limit.
+Clients are free to define rendering strategies and possible limits or optimizations, e.g. render the closest N users and dynamically adjusting based on proximity.

 ## General Connection Flow
 The user logs into the platform, retrieves a realm description, and initiates a connection handshake with the backend.
 In parallel, the user establishes both the Archipelago connection and the scene connection to begin exchanging information with other users connected across different clusters.